alexjbuck/digitize-guide/docs/index.md

 Scratch space is a server-side key-value store that allows for data persistence.
 It is part of the Tron Common UI API.

 You need to post in the Tron/Arcade channel to get a Scratch Space assigned to you.
 You will be the `SCRATCH_ADMIN` for the scratch space.

+## Gotchas

+match your GPG key exactly to the email address that you use to sign in to code.il2.dso.mil. user.name user.email

+git config --local user.signingkey <your key>

+### Node.js version

+The build will run using Node.js v16.3.0.
+I ran into issues because I originally built my project locally using `npx create-react-app` while using `node18` and `React 18`.
+This got messy.

+**Better Solution**: Clone the provided repo to your local machine and start from there.
+That is a version that will successfully build with the CI/CD pipeline.